n43ee7/Jetson-Afterburners/README.md

 # Jetson Afterburners
 ___________________________________________________________________________________________
-Automatically configure your __NVIDIA Jetson NANO__ with all your Machine Learning libraries, Python Virtual Enviorments, and system glitch fixes.
+Automatically configure your __NVIDIA Jetson NANO__ with all your Machine Learning libraries and vital packages, Python Virtual Enviorments, system necessities and other system modifications like resizing unallocated SD partitions.

+_Basically a handy toolkit for devs that don't wanna spend an entire day fidling around the sys and concentrate on what really matters_

 Currently functional on versions <= [JetPack 4.2.2](https://developer.nvidia.com/embedded/jetpack)